LaurieQiu/LaurieQiu.github.io/_posts/2021-06-13-merry-christmas,-mr.-lawrence.md

-Those moments.
-They are beautiful, in that cruel war.
+Those moments are beautiful, in that cruel war.
 So is Sakamoto's music.

 They are also sad.
 It's been a while, but I still cannot walk away from the feeling of pale sadness that I took from the movie.